sc-ventures/cloudbreak-documentation/docs/architecture.md

 #### Ambari Blueprints

 Ambari blueprints are a declarative definition of a cluster.
-A blueprint allows you to specify stack, component layout, and configurations to materialize an HDP cluster instance via Ambari REST API, without having to use the Ambari cluster install wizard.
+A blueprint allows you to specify stack, component layout, and configurations to materialize a cluster instance via Ambari REST API, without having to use the Ambari cluster install wizard.

 Ambari blueprints are specified in JSON format.
 After you provide the blueprint to Cloudbreak, the host groups in the JSON are mapped to a set of instances when starting the cluster, and the specified services and components are installed on the corresponding nodes.